 Oregon ConSim Journal

-1914: Dispatches, the Oregon ConSim Journal is the support magazine for the historical simulations designed and produced by Oregon ConSim Games.
+1914: Dispatches, the Oregon ConSim Journal is the award winning support magazine for the historical simulations designed and produced by Oregon ConSim Games.
 The Journal’s purpose is to expand the depth and playability of these games by providing accurate historical articles, engaging new scenarios, game analysis, player’s notes, and play aids.

 The debut issue of the Journal focuses on the Eastern Front during 1914 by expanding on the WWI simulation game 1914: Twilight in the East (GMT, October 2007).
 During this game’s design a great deal of research material was accumulated that was not incorporated due to space (and time) limitations.
 The Journal allows some of this material to be brought to light, more thoroughly covering the fascinating 1914 time period.
 The centerpiece of the publication is a collection of three well-researched historical articles that are paired with new scenarios allowing the subject to be accurately simulated.